gigagrug/schema/README.md

 # Schema
-A language agnostic CLI tool for handling database | SQLite, PostgreSQL, MySQL, MariaDB
+A CLI tool for working with the database | SQLite, PostgreSQL, MySQL, MariaDB

 ## Installation
 Install/upgrade latest version